tomka700/Minimal-path/README.md

 ---

 ### Notes
+- The formulas used for `Current Best` in the code are explained here: https://math.stackexchange.com/q/5036847
 - This program only tests `(1, 1)` and `(1, 0)` moves
 - Chebysev distance is used as $\frac{3}{1} > \frac{2}{1}$, just like $\frac{3}{\sqrt2} > \frac{2}{1}$ and it is faster
 - All moves of optimal solutions for `3 < n < 8` are zero waste, this is enforced as a general rule, see `added.count()`